EarthScope/rover/docs/maintenance.md

   index.

-* `rover list-index net=XX join` - will show the timespan coverage for all data beloging to the given network.
+* `rover list-index net=XX join` - will show the timespan coverage for all data belonging to the given network.